...

 There are Different Types of Anxiety Disorders

 There are different forms of anxiety as categorized by the American Psychiatric Association (APA).
 The most common type of anxiety is generalized anxiety disorder, which is also known as GAD.
-People who have GAD are constantly experiencing low to sever levels of anxiety.
-They always anticipate the worse outcome in a situation.
+People who have GAD are constantly experiencing low to severe levels of anxiety.
+They always anticipate the worst outcome in a situation.
 They also find it difficult to relax.

 Obsessive-compulsive disorder is a condition that is characterized by intrusive thoughts that lead to compulsive behaviors.
-These behaviors include excessive showering, cleaning the house, repeating words, checking parts of your body for a condition and checking to see if one made a mistake.
+These behaviors include excessive showering, cleaning the house, repeating words, checking parts of your body for a condition, and checking to see if you made a mistake.

 Post-traumatic stress disorder is a form of anxiety that occurs after a traumatic experience.
-This includes things such as a violent crime, natural disaster, war or sexual assault.
-It is characterized by insomnia, anger, irritability and flashbacks to the event.
+This includes things such as violent crime, natural disasters, war, or sexual assault.
+It is characterized by insomnia, anger, irritability, and flashbacks to the event.

 How to Treat Anxiety Symptoms and Addiction